yevgenis-shapiro/kubernetes-ai-foundation-model/README.md

 <img width="1503" height="1218" alt="image" src="https://github.com/user-attachments/assets/6a50e554-028e-45ef-b336-7e9273c48fe2" />

-## Terraform AI-Foundation-Model | 🚀🚀🚀
+## Local AI-Foundation-Model | 🚀🚀🚀
+Unleash the power of AI Inference anywhere.
 AI foundation models are large, pre-trained AI models that are designed to be versatile and adaptable, capable of performing a wide range of tasks on specific data source.
+It supports a broad range of hardware platforms, including multi cloud enviroment , ensuring flexibility and scalability to meet diverse enterprise needs.

 #### 🧱 Key Components:
    - **Kubernetes**: A powerful container orchestration platform that automates the deployment, scaling, and management of containerized applications, ensuring high availability and efficient resource utilization.